Darifenacin (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease (including cirrhosis), myasthenia gravis (severe muscle weakness), narrow-angle glaucoma, or stomach or bowel problems (such as constipation or ulcerative colitis).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, myasthenia gravis, narrow-angle glaucoma, or stomach or bowel problems (such as constipation or ulcerative colitis).

 - This medicine may make you dizzy or drowsy, or cause blurred vision.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert or not able to see well.
+Do not drive or do anything else that could be dangerous if you are not alert or able to see well.

 Possible Side Effects While Using This Medicine